Spelight/SBA-zhcn/README.md

 Fuck you SBA

-Forget to make backup of the shop.yml and upgrade.yml
+Just finished all translations for shop.yml and upgrade.yml

 Stupid plugin reset all files